What to Wear to Yoga

 But go for yoga-specific trousers or leggings.
 They'll be more flexible, allowing you to move comfortably through a full range of motion due to their stretchy fabric.

-For many yogis, a pair of yoga trousers and a sports bra is all they need to bring with them to their yoga mat.
+For some folks, a pair of yoga trousers and a sports bra is enough to complete a yoga outfit.
 But some prefer the extra coverage of yoga tops.

 If you're going to a Yin or restorative yoga class that will keep your heart rate and body temperature lower, you may want to wear a long-sleeve T-shirt or hoodie.
 These can be worn before, during and after your practice, depending on your body temperature and comfort level.